microsoft/Trace/docs/tutorials/installation.md

 The ability to capture execution trace of Python program is defined in `opto.trace` and does not rely on any external dependencies.

-However, if you want to use optimizer `opto.optimizers`, then we require `autogen` package to manage API requests and communications with LLM APIs.
+However, if you want to use optimizer `opto.optimizers`, then we require `autogen` package to make LLM API calls.

 ```{admonition} Installation Command
 The installation script will git clone a version of AutoGen.